Feature Grouping and Sparse Principal Component Analysis with Truncated Regularization: Principal Component Analysis Revisited

-The PCA problem is transformed into a regression-type optimization problem with orthonormal constraints on $\bA$, and all the sequences of principal components can be derived through~\autoref{lemma:one-pca}.
-With the restriction $\bB=\bA$, the objective function becomes $ { \sum_{i=1}^{n} \|\bx_i - \bA\bB^T\bx_i\|_2^2 = \sum_{i=1}^{n} \|\bx_i - \bA\bA^T\bx_i\|_2^2, } $ whose minimizer under the orthonormal constraint on $\bA$ is exactly the first $k$ loading vectors of the ordinary PCA. ~\autoref{lemma:one-pca} shows that the exact PCA can still be obtained while relaxing the restriction $\bB=\bA$ and adding the ridge penalty term.
+Then $\widehat{\bmbeta}_{j} \propto \bV_{j}$\quad for $j=1, \cdots, k$. \end{lemma} The PCA problem is transformed into a regression-type optimization problem with orthonormal constraints on $\bA$, and all the sequences of principal components can be derived through~\autoref{lemma:one-pca}.
+With the restriction $\bB=\bA$, the objective function becomes $ \sum_{i=1}^{n} \|\bx_i - \bA\bB^T\bx_i\|_2^2 = \sum_{i=1}^{n} \|\bx_i - \bA\bA^T\bx_i\|_2^2 $, whose minimizer under the orthonormal constraint on $\bA$ consists exactly of the first $k$ PC vectors of the ordinary PCA.
+Lemma \autoref{lemma:one-pca} shows that the exact PCA can still be obtained by relaxing the restriction $\bB=\bA$ and adding the ridge penalty term.

 Note that